 or the nurse who is on-call will assist you in making provisions for the patient’s care.

 Please notify Charity Hospice of any changes in your situation.
 Our phone will be answered 24 hours a day, 7 days a week even during weather emergencies when the office is closed.
-If the regular staff or the on-call nurse is unable to reach you due to the weather, we will make arrangements with the local emergency services to make certain that you are provided with care.
+If the regular staff or the on-call nurse is unable to reach you due to the weather, we will do our best notify you and put your personal emergency plan into action.